dgarrison63/agility2018/lab3.rst

 .. image:: /_static/class5/ha-cluster.jpg

-**Knowledge Check:** In the network map view, what type OpenShift object type does the pool member IP address represent?
-How was the IP address assigned?
+*Knowledge Check: In the network map view, what type OpenShift object type does the pool member IP address represent?
+How was the IP address assigned?*

 To view the IP address of the virtual server, hover your cursor over the name of the virtual server:

 .. image:: /_static/class5/ha-cluster.jpg

-**Knowledge Check:** What OpenShift object type was used to define the virtual server IP address?
+*Knowledge Check: What OpenShift resource type was used to define the virtual server IP address?*

 TODO